twilio/twilio-video-app-android/README.md

  of an Android application will compromise your Twilio API credentials associated with your Twilio account.**
 * **twilioapi**: A utility module for using the Twilio REST API to get ice servers
+* **apkscale**: A utility app module for determining the size impact of the Video Android SDK

 ## Video App